Issues in Financial Management

 Controllers, corporate treasurers, CFOs and other financial managers should be familiar with these issues in financial management.
 Many are old concepts, but they often merit revisiting, especially for those new to the field.

-Barter Exchanges are a means for cash-poor companies to trade products or services, sometimes at significant implicit discounts from their normal cash prices, thereby supporting their continued operations in difficult times.
+Barter exchanges are a means for cash-poor companies to trade products or services, sometimes at significant implicit discounts from their normal cash prices, thereby supporting their continued operations in difficult times.

-Junk Bond Finance was popularized in the 1980s as an alternative financing method for companies that were too new or insufficiently profitable to tap the equity markets.
+Junk bond finance was popularized in the 1980s as an alternative financing method for companies that were too new or insufficiently profitable to tap the equity markets.

 The Lehman Wave

-The Lehman Wave describes how small fluctuations in demand or production at one end of a long supply chain can become greatly magnified by the time they reach back to the opposite end of the chain.
+The Lehman Wave describes how small fluctuations in demand or production at one end of a long supply chain can become greatly magnified by the time they reach the opposite end of the chain.
 This set of insights has huge implications for financial managers in a variety of industries.